At a glance…

 Please note, this is an example schedule as some projects take place in the afternoon.
 Start time and daily workload depends on the project that the individual volunteer is participating on.

 Volunteers are accommodated in a multi-story, dormitory-style volunteer hostel in the neighbourhood of Recoleta in central Buenos Aires.
-It has free WiFi and great facilities for volunteers, including a roof-top terrace and barbecue area, communal kitchen and living areas, hammocks and a TV room.
+It has free WiFi and great facilities for volunteers, including a top terrace and deck for socialising, communal kitchen and living areas.

 Volunteers can expect to share a bedroom with up to three other volunteers of the same gender.
 Bedrooms are comprised of single beds and bunk beds with bedding provided, however volunteers will need to bring their own towels.
 Bathroom facilities are shared between volunteers with hot showers and western toilets.